adammaus/adammaus.github.io/_posts/2011-07-10-lyapunov-spectra-of-inverted-discrete-dynamical-systems.md

 	return [x, xnew]
 {% endhighlight %}

 To estimate the Lyapunov spectrum of the inverted system.
-One can simply reverse the signs on the exponent values of the forward system or take the more roundabout way and estimate them using Wolf&#8217;s algorithm.
+One can simply reverse the signs on the exponent values of the forward system or take the more roundabout way and estimate them using Wolf's algorithm.

-To estimate the exponents, it is necessay to obtain to invert the system&#8217;s equations.
+To estimate the exponents, it is necessay to obtain to invert the system's equations.
 In some cases, this is not possible such as the case of the Logistic map where each point could come from one of two previous points.
-To estimate the inverted system&#8217;s Jacobians (and the inverted system&#8217;s equations), one can simply invert the Jacobian matrix of the forward equations.
+To estimate the inverted system's Jacobians (and the inverted system's equations), one can simply invert the Jacobian matrix of the forward equations.

 For the Henon map: